 Martial Arts Grades

 "I have grades in different styles with different Martial Arts Groups and I think it is important to separate them in order that I do not appear to be anything that I am not, or that I hold a higher grade in a specific style than I actually do.
-As such my grades & styles are listed below in accordance with the CMAA time served chart for Dan Gradings (view).
-With regards to my own styles the highest attainable grade in them all is capped at 8th Dan and no higher.
+As such my grades & styles are listed below in accordance with the CMAA time served chart for Dan Gradings, click here to view.

 Andrew Morrell